 “Is that wise?”
 I asked.
 “You’re drunk and in no state to defend yourself.”

 “Exactly.” she said.

 The rest of the evening was a bit of a nightmare for me.
 Bob got frisky and wouldn’t keep his hands to himself.
 Sarah got even drunker and I thought she really let herself down.
 I stayed with it though as I was still hoping to take her back home in one piece.
 This was not to be as she went off with Nick and I was forced to get shot of Bob.
 I drove home alone, in a foul mood.

 Sarah phoned next evening.
 She was not proud of herself.
 Nick was married and just out for a quick shag which was what he got with Sarah, in the back of his car.
 Sarah threw up half way through but Nick was not put off.
 He’d put her in a taxi home afterwards.

 “I was gagging for it, I know.
 But I didn’t enjoy it.
 When it came to it I just wanted him to do his bit and get off me.
 Maybe I’d sobered up a bit after I was sick.”

 “I think Bob was married.
 I had a job keeping his hands off me and left him in no doubt I was going home alone.”

 We chatted a bit more then I asked her what to do about Tim.
 He’d been at work that day but our paths didn’t really cross, either he was busy or I was and we had separate breaks.

 “What’s the problem, love?”
 Sarah asked, “Ask him out.
 It’s a woman’s prerogative these days.”

 “Look Sophie, don’t try to cross too many bridges all at once.
 Take one step at a time.
 Play it cool.
 Not that I’m any expert.
+I’m back learning after a long break.
 Just look at the fool I made of myself last night.”